MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 And return the result **[0, 1, 2, 3]**.

-*Example2*
+*Example 2*

-Suppose you have this collection:
+Suppose you have the following collection:

 ```
 {